george0st/qgate-model/README.md

 # QGate-FS-Model
 The sample of feature store model for machine learning, part of quality gate concept.
-This model is independent (definition in json, data in csv) of machine learning solutions.
+This model is independent of machine learning solutions (definition in json, data in csv).

 It can be used with various of ML/MLOps solutions with or without FeatureStore concept.